 - Lay them on their back

 The heart can pump blood to the brain when both are at the same level.
-Therefore, it is essential to lay down the ‘fainted’ person in sleeping position.
+Therefore, it is essential to lay down the ‘fainted’ person in a sleeping position.
 One may raise their legs to increase the blood flow to the brain.
 A person may regain consciousness within a minute or in 20 seconds.
 If the person is wearing tight clothes, jackets, tie, etc. it may be loosened to make the person comfortable.

 - Settle the patient